aarav22/portfolio-website/_projects/anonpao.md

 ### Problem
-Company reviews are important for both potential employees and the company itself, but they can be risky for current employees to post because it might harm them.
+Company reviews are important for both potential employees and the company itself, but they can be risky for current employees to post as they might face retaliation from the company.
 Anonymous reviews can be faked, and third-party identity verification requires trust that the third party won't side with the company and disclose the employee's identity.

 <div class="row">
     <div class="col-sm-6 mt- mt-md-0">